- Applying to study

 If you have any special requirements you think that may breach these exam rules, you must contact the Assessment and Graduation Unit prior to the exam period for written permission.

-1. Textbooks or other reference material unless specified on the exam paper and/or the examination is identified as an open book exam.
+1. Textbooks or other reference material unless specified on the exam paper.
 You should speak to your Unit Coordinator to clarify permitted items for exams.

 3. Multi-media devices